thegworld/gtx-browser/docs/memory/oom.md

 # Investigating Out of Memory crashes

-A large fraction of process crashes in Chromium are due to Out Of Memory (OOM) conditions.
-This page is meant to help Chromium developers understand stack traces, and investigate.
+A large fraction of process crashes in GTx Browser are due to Out Of Memory (OOM) conditions.
+This page is meant to help GTx Browser developers understand stack traces, and investigate.
 Note that some of the documentation here will only be applicable to Google Chrome, as it is specific to the way Google's crash reporting infrastructure aggregates and reports crashes.